python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

     [![Step 5](/static/images/content/python-on-windows/edit_path_3.png)](/static/images/content/python-on-windows/edit_path_3.png)

-    I suggest using the User Path (what the screenshots show) for the default installation of Python.
+    You should use the User Path (what the screenshots show) for the default installation of Python.
 In general, only put things on the System Path if they are installed for all users (e.g. in `C:\Program Files` or `C:\`) and you're certain they won't overshadow anything in User Paths. **Remember, the System Path takes precedence over the User Path when commands are looked up.**